SiaFoundation/siad/doc/api/index.html.md

 active.
 This field is mutually exclusive with uploading streaming.

 **defaultpath** string
-The path to the default file to returned when the skyfile is visited at the root path.
-If the `defaultpath` parameter is not provided, it will default to `index.html` for directories that have that file, or it will default to the only file in the directory, if a single file directory is uploaded.
+The path to the default file whose content to be returned when the skyfile is accessed at the root path.
+The `defaultpath` must point to a file in the root directory of the skyfile (execpt for skyfiles with a single file in them).
+If the `defaultpath` parameter is not provided, it will default to `/index.html` for directories that have that file, or it will default to the only file in the directory, if a single file directory is uploaded.
 This behaviour can be disabled using the `disabledefaultpath` parameter.
 The two parameters are mutually exclusive and only one can be specified.
+Neither one is applicable to skyfiles without subfiles.

 **disabledefaultpath** bool
 The `disabledefaultpath` allows to disable the default path behaviour.
-If this parameter is set to `true`, there will be no automatic default to `index.html`, nor to the single file in directory upload.
+If this parameter is set to `true`, there will be no automatic default to `/index.html`, nor to the single file in directory upload.
 This parameter is mutually exclusive with `defaultpath` and specifying both will result in an error.
+Neither one is applicable to skyfiles without subfiles.

 **filename** | string
 The name of the file.
 This name will be encoded into the skyfile metadata, and